mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

   AWS_SECRET_ACCESS_KEY: <base64-enconded AWS Secret Access Key>
 ```

-To enable backups and configure backup location, create or update a `ConfigMap` with Kaptain configuration and include the following values:
+To enable backups and configure their location, create or update the `ConfigMap` with Kaptain's configuration and include the following values:
 ```yaml
 core:
   db: